 At Joseph’s we recognise the importance of all our children feeling safe as we recognise this as a condition of being ready to learn.
 Safeguarding at St Joseph’s Catholic Primary School is given top priority.
 All adults in our school have a responsibility for Safeguarding.
 We believe that it is important to make children aware of behaviour towards them that is not acceptable, and our PSHE, Rainbow curriculum supports children in recognising when their personal rights are being compromised.
 The school also signposts access to support for pupils, by displaying Childline posters with helpline numbers.
 0800 1111

-Click here to read the DfE guidelines on Keeping Children Safe in Education Keeping Children Safe In Education September 2016
+Click here to read the DfE guidelines on Keeping Children Safe in Education Keeping Children Safe in Education 2018

 We work hard at St Joseph’s to ensure our children are safe when with us, and also teach them how to keep safe themselves – both in and outside of school.